sethherr/spotify-artist-migration/readme.markdown

 So there is a process.

-1. use soudiiz to export a list of artists
+1. Use soudiiz to export a list of artists
-2. use spotify's API to create a list of the albums
+2. Use `get_albums.rb` to get all the albums for all the artists
-3. use soudiiz to import the albums into spotify
+3. Use `separate_albums.rb` to separate out (probable) duplicates and compilations
+4. Highly recommended - look at the `albums_processed.csv` in a spreadsheet viewer and quickly review that you aren't adding things you don't want.
+It's much easier to remove in a spreadsheet tool than
+5. Use soudiiz to import the albums into Spotify.
+NOTE: the spreadsheet needs to be formatted exactly like the csv that's generated for soundiiz to import it - ie, with `;` separators and columns in the same order.

-[get_albums.rb](get_albums.rb) is the ruby file that does calls the spotify API to create a list of albums for a given list of artists.
+[get_albums.rb](get_albums.rb) is a ruby file that gets the albums for the given list of artists.
+It does this via the Spotify API.

+[separate_albums.rb](separate_albums.rb) is a ruby file that splits out duplicates and compilations.

 You have to put the artists in a csv file named `artists.csv` (it's gitignored).
 See [example-artists.csv](example-artists.csv)